SouravMal/mCGCNN/README.md

 ```
 The script will generate a new directory named `./inference_results/` containing `pretrained_predictions.csv` with your final predicted magnetic moments.

+**NOTE**: `predict.py` evaluates a trained mCGCNN model using the saved train/validation/test split, whereas `inference.py` predicts magnetic moments for entirely new crystal structures using a pretrained model.

 ## License